 Toxic injury to liver s...

-Ehlers-Danlos syndrome - progressive deterioration of collagen and affects joints, heart v...
+Ehlers-Danlos syndrome: progressive deterioration of collagen and affects joints, heart valves, orga...

-Heyde syndrome is an association between aortic valve stenosis and gastrointestinal haemorrhage.
+Heyde syndrome is an association between aortic valve stenosis and gastrointestinal hemorrhage.

-The aetiology of the gastrointestinal bleeding in this setting is uncertain, but it is thought to be related to intestinal angiodysplasia.
-The strength of this association independent of age-related...
+The etiology of the gastrointestinal bleeding in this setting is uncertain, but it is thought to be related to intestinal angiodysplasia.
+The strength of this association independent of age-related d...

-The walls of arteries and veins are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
-These are arranged into three concentric layers: intima, media and adventitia.
+Blood vessels, namely arteries and veins, are composed of endothelial cells, smooth muscle cells and extracellular matrix (including collagen and elastin).
+These are arranged into three concentric layers (or tunicae): intima, media and adventitia.

-The Hoffman-Rigler sign is a sign of left ventricular enlargement where an approximation of the distance between the inferior vena cava (IVC) and left ventricle is used.
+The Hoffman-Rigler sign is a sign of left ventricular enlargement inferred from the distance between the inferior vena cava (IVC) and left ventricle (LV).

 Hughes-Stovin syndrome (HSS) is a vasculitis that predominantly affects large vessels.
 The disease bears some resemblance to Behcet disease.

-It predominantly occurs predominantly between the 2nd to 4th decades.
+It occurs predominantly between the 2nd to 4th decades.
 There is a recognised male predilection.

-The Hunt and Hess scale describes the severity of subarachnoid haemorrhage, and is used as a predictor of survival.
+The Hunt and Hess scale describes the severity of subarachnoid hemorrhage, and is used as a predictor of survival.

 asymptomatic or minimal headache and slight neck stiffness

-The hyperdense MCA sign refers to focal increased density of the middle cerebral artery on CT and is direct visualisation of thromboembolic material within the lumen.
-It is thus the earliest visible sign of MCA infarction seen immediately at the time of embolism.
-It is the longitudinal equivale...
+The hyperdense MCA sign refers to focal increased density of the middle cerebral artery (MCA) on CT and is a direct visualization of thromboembolic material within the lumen.
+It is thus the earliest visible sign of MCA infarction as it is seen within 90 minutes after the event 1.
+It is the longi...

 Hyperperfusion syndrome after carotid endarterectomy (CEA) or carotid artery stenting (CAS) is a rare complication.